Overview

 Choosing where to have your maternity care

-All midwifery appointments are held in local community hubs if you live within our catchment area.
+We'll contact you to let you know when we've accepted your referral.
+Your midwifery appointments will usually be held in local community hubs if you live within our catchment area.

 It's important that you only receive maternity care from one NHS hospital at a time.
 You can choose to transfer your care between hospitals at any point.
 Please notify the hospital that you are no longer receiving care from.